HUMN 3116 Emergency and Disaster Management

 3. Theoretical foundations of disasters

-4. Principal of disaster prevention, preparedness, and mitigation
+4. Principal of disaster prevention, preparedness, mitigation and sustainability

 5. Phases of emergency management and the relief-development continuum